jakee417/mcts/README.md

-Simple implementation of adding Monte Carlo Tree Search to an LLM.
+Minimal implementation of adding Monte Carlo Tree Search to an LLM.
 See [this blog post](https://jakee417.github.io/posts/monte-carlo-tree-search/) for more details.

 ## How to use
 Copy `mcts.ipynb` and overwrite: